laserpointlabs/procos/docs/architecture/PEO_TDE_Use_Cases_and_Sequence.md

 - **Script/External Task (BPMN)**: A BPMN script or external task used by the TDE template to invoke deterministic tools (HTTP, file I/O, shell, Scilab/Python runner), with no Python-side TDE runtime.
 - **Camunda Engine**: Provides stateful process execution, external task pattern, and history.
 - **Correlation ID**: End-to-end identifier that flows kernel → PEO → TDE → adapters → logs/metrics.
+- **PDO (Process Definition Orchestrator)**: Deterministic orchestrator flavor of a process that routes purely by explicit rules.
+PDOs select TDEs based on task settings (e.g., `type: python|http|file`, `mode: deterministic`) without probabilistic decision-making.
+- **Probabilistic PEO**: A PEO that uses one or more LLM agents to select/sequence tasks based on context, team deliberation, or policies, while still keeping the orchestration itself in BPMN.

 ---